 All data transfers must end with a Stop condition.

 • REPEATED START (not shown) A high-to-low transition of the SDAx line while the clock (SCLx) is high allows a Repeated Start condition when no STOP has occured.

-Repeated Starts allow a master to change bus direction of addressed slave device without relinquishing control of the bus.
+Repeated Starts allow a master to change bus direction of addressed peripheral device without relinquishing control of the bus.

 • DATA VALID (D) The state of the SDAx line represents valid data when, after a Start condition, the SDAx line is stable for the duration of the high period of the clock signal.
 There is one bit of data per SCLx clock.